-In the network topology above, SWITCH B connects to many PC users, before enabling the number limitation function of MAC and IP in Port, VLAN, if the system hardware has no other limitation, SWTICH A and SWTICH B can get the MAC, ARP, ND list entries of all the PC, so limiting the MAC, ARP list entry can avoid DOS attack to a certain extent.
-When malicious users frequently do MAC, ARP cheating, it will be easy for them to fill the MAC, ARP list entries of the switch, causing successful DOS attacks.
-Limiting the MAC, ARP, ND list entry can prevent DOS attack.
+In the network topology above, SWITCH B connects to many PC users, before enabling the number limitation function of MAC, if the system hardware has no other limitation, SWTICH A and SWTICH B can get the MAC list entries of all the PC, so limiting the MAC list entry can avoid DOS attack to a certain extent.
+When malicious users frequently do MAC cheating, it will be easy for them to fill the MAC list entries of the switch, causing successful DOS attacks.
+Limiting the MAC list entry can prevent DOS attack.

-On port 1/0/1 of SWITCH A, set the max number can be learnt of dynamic MAC address as 20, dynamic ARP address as 20, NEIGHBOR list entry as 10.
-In VLAN 1, set the max number of dynamic MAC address as 30, of dynamic ARP address as 30, NEIGHBOR list entry as 20.
+On port 1/1 of SWITCH A, set the max number can be learnt of dynamic MAC address as 20.

-SWITCH A configuration task sequence:

-Switch (config)#interface ethernet 1/0/1

-Switch (Config-If-Ethernet1/0/1)#switchport mac-address dynamic maximum 20
+SWITCH A configuration task sequence: Switch (config)#interface ethernet 1/1 Switch (Config-If-Ethernet1/1)#switchport mac-address dynamic maximum 20